corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - Calling 'send' multiple times on initiated sessions resumes the flow and sends a session data events each time ✅
 - Given a flow resumes after receiving a session data event calling 'send' on the session sends a session data event and no session ack ✅
 - Given a flow resumes after receiving session data events calling 'send' on the sessions sends session data events and no session ack for the session that resumed the flow ✅
+- Calling 'send' on a session that is confirmed sets a wakeup event and data message ✅

 ## Send + receiving